What to Include in a Portfolio: Your Ultimate Guide

 Curate Your Best Work

-Select 3-5 high-quality projects that best demonstrate your skills and align with your target opportunities.
-Focus on impact and relevance.
+Select 3-5 of your strongest, most relevant projects that demonstrate the skills and expertise your target audience values.
+Focus on quality and strategic relevance, not just quantity.

 3